Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Theoretical Results

-It is noteworthy that the evaluation lines of \TCHS and \CHS intersect between $\alpha\!=\!0.27$ and $\alpha\!=\!0.3$.
-After the intersection, \TCHS performs better than \CHS.
-This is because of the committing rule of three consecutive blocks in \CHS.
+\bheading{{Performance trade-offs across different protocol designs.}} We observe that \FHS outperforms the other two protocols, and the non-responsive \TCHS lags behind in most cases.
+When $\alpha\!=\!0$, the \metricOne of \FHS is 3.5 and 1.5 times compared to \TCHS and \CHS, respectively.
+When $\alpha\!=\!1/3$, the \metricOne of \FHS becomes 1.5 and 1.6 times compared to \TCHS and \CHS.
+When $\alpha\!=\!0.3$, the \metricTwo of \FHS becomes 1.5 times compared to \TCHS and \CHS.
+It is noteworthy that the evaluation lines of \TCHS and \CHS intersect between $\alpha\!=\!0.27$ and $\alpha\!=\!0.3$. {Specifically, our results identify a critical efficiency threshold at this intersection: when the chain growth and commitment rate fall below approximately 0.05 and 0.04, respectively, the responsiveness of CHS no longer justifies its design complexity, as it is outperformed by the non-responsive \TCHS.} This is because of the committing rule of three consecutive blocks in \CHS.
 For \metricOne, the additional phase allows the adversary to override two honest blocks in a forking attack.
-For \metricTwo, triggering a block commitment is less likely compared to the rule of two consecutive blocks, especially with larger $\alpha$.
-This indicates that in some cases, implementing responsiveness by adding a new phase may not necessarily improve the performance of the protocol.
-This is also evidenced in \FHS that achieves better \metricOne and \metricTwo due to its optimization for the happy paths.
+For \metricTwo, triggering a block commitment is less likely compared to the rule of two consecutive blocks, especially with larger $\alpha$. {This indicates that in some cases, the protocol overhead associated with achieving responsiveness (such as adding a new phase) negates the intended performance benefits when under attack.} This is also evidenced in \FHS that achieves better \metricOne and \metricTwo due to its optimization for the happy paths. {These observations underscore that protocol performance is an interplay of responsiveness and specific mechanisms. }

-\bheading{Considerations for Protocol Design} The extra communication phase in \CHS and the latest QC proof in \FHS, while enhancing responsiveness, also increase message overhead and processing time.
-This can exacerbate transmission delays and the risk of network congestion, particularly impacting nodes with limited resources by slowing their message processing and consensus participation.
+\bheading{Considerations for Protocol Design.} \yu{The extra communication phase in \CHS and the latest QC proof in \FHS, while supporting responsive designs, also increases message overhead and processing time.} This can exacerbate transmission delays and the risk of network congestion, particularly impacting nodes with limited resources by slowing their message processing and consensus participation.
 In networks with a higher fraction of Byzantine nodes, these negative effects of responsiveness become more pronounced.
 Therefore, when implementing responsiveness in protocol design, it is crucial to consider its benefits against potential drawbacks, especially in networks with Byzantine nodes.